 China’s bid to end all waste imports by 2020 has plunged the global recycling network into an unprecedented crisis.
 Two cities are showing the way out of this mess by reimagining how they approach waste: not as a problem to be exported, but as the building blocks for a new kind of economy at home.

 For decades, cities around the world have relied on being able to export the enormous quantities of waste they generate to China for recycling.
-Seeking to address domestic environmental problems, in 2018 China brought to an end this cheap fix for waste management authorities, initiating the first stage of restrictions on imports of a range of material categories including plastics, metals, textiles, and wood.
+Seeking to address domestic environmental problems, in 2018 China introduced a recycling import ban which brought to an end this cheap fix for waste management authorities, initiating the first stage of restrictions on imports of a range of material categories including plastics, metals, textiles, and wood.

 These restrictions were further tightened at the start of this year, and in late March Qiu Qiwen, China’s director of Ministry Ecology and Environment (MEE) solid waste division, revealed to Reuters that the country would go further still.
 “China will further tighten restrictions on waste imports and eventually aims to realize zero waste imports by 2020,” he said.

-It is a shift that has major implications – for plastics alone, a University of Georgia study estimated 111 million metric tons of waste will be displaced due to the Chinese ban by 2030.
+The China recycling import ban has major implications – for plastics alone, a University of Georgia study estimated 111 million metric tons of waste will be displaced by 2030.
 No longer able to export waste out of sight and finding domestic recycling too expensive to ramp up, urban administrators across the United States, Europe, and the Asia-Pacific region have begun resorting to desperate measures to deal with this sudden change – even sending the waste sorted by their citizens into recycling bins straight on to the same landfill and incinerators as non-recyclable rubbish.

-With alternative destinations such as India following China’s lead in slashing waste imports, cities are having to face up to the fact that their trash can no longer be dumped out of sight.
+With alternative destinations such as India imitating China’s recycling import ban, cities are having to face up to the fact that their trash can no longer be dumped out of sight.
 But crisis breeds opportunity, and just as climate change is prompting an inevitable transition from finite fossil fuels to renewable energy, the Chinese ban on waste imports could catalyze a move away from the consumption and disposal of finite materials towards a new kind of economic system.

 According to Metabolic cities & industries consultant Andrew McCue, a growing collection of urban leaders are starting to realize the full economic potential of a circular economy which is waste-free and regenerative by design.
 “Cities that send recycling to incinerators are burning potentially valuable materials – this is an economic opportunity going up in smoke,” he said.
 “As they say, you should never let a crisis go to waste, and there are few things more wasteful than sending carefully-sorted recycling straight to landfill.”